 On the south side of the church are the ivy-covered ruins of a house built for Sir Thomas Hillersden in 1616.
 They are fenced off and slowly crumbling away, but an imposing stone entrance which may have been the work of Inigo Jones can still be seen, and this may have provided the model for the House of the Interpreter, where Christian met an honest man who explained mysteries to him.

-While the place where Bunyan was arrested has gone, the place where they took him is still very much here.
+While the place of his arrest has gone, the place where Bunyan was taken is still very much here.
 He was brought before the magistrate Francis Wingate at Harlington Manor (LU5 6PB), Wingate's large gabled house standing on the corner of Station Road and Westoning Road.
 It is privately owned and only one side can be seen from the road.
 The more impressive aspect is obscured by trees and a high wall.

 The scene that followed was recorded by Bunyan in his autobiography Grace Abounding.
 In the presence of Dr Lindall the vicar of Harlington and Wingate's kinsman William Foster, together with several of Wingate's curious children, Bunyan was questioned as to his purpose.
 He replied that he had come to instruct the people and to persuade them to close in with Christ, lest they should miserably perish.
 Wingate lost his temper declaring that his aim was to break the neck of their meetings and committed Bunyan to Bedford Gaol.
 Foster attained a kind of immortality by becoming the model for Mr By-Ends in Pilgrim's Progress.
 Thus began Bunyan's imprisonment, which despite the determined efforts of his wife and friends continued for nearly twelve years.